 Our case studies will place focus on the process-the many collaborators and contingencies-and offer insight into how communities and interdisciplinary teams have attempted to traverse the "valley of death" between ideas and implementation.
+We are most interested in documenting projects where the physical design, plan or art work is rich and dynamic, and where the engagement process can be shown to have influenced decision-making and the physical design.

-We aim to create a case study method that invites analysis and requires participants to shape their own values and strategies-active learning for would-be activist designers and community leaders interested taking on complex challenges.
+We aim to create a case study method that invites analysis and requires participants to shape their own values and strategies active learning for would-be activist designers and community leaders interested taking on complex challenges.
 Similar to teaching case studies developed in policy and business schools, we are interested in supporting the creation of case studies that are intentionally open-ended presentations of a compelling situation that carries some conflict and uncertainty, with many different viewpoints included in the reporting, rather than critical essays that offer the authors' conclusions or a how-to guide.
-The purpose is to cultivate the users capacity for critical analysis, bias recognition, collaboration, leadership, decision-making and action on challenging issues and projects.
+The purpose is to cultivate the user's capacity for critical analysis, bias recognition, collaboration, leadership, decision-making and action on challenging issues and projects.
 We believe that, done well, case research and discussion can help us develop theory from practice, and apply new theory to practice.